trainline/envmgr-lib/README.md

 # Publish an open file handle as version 2.0.0 of the service
 service.publish(file, '2.0.0')

+# Publish an open file handle as version 2.0.0 of the service
+# configured for environment MyEnv
+service.publish(file, '2.0.0', 'MyEnv')

 # Deploy the service
 deploy_id = service.deploy()